Spotlight on Opera's distinguished faculty and staff

 Performance credits include appearances with The Colorado Symphony, Glimmerglass Opera, Tanglewood Music Festival, Sarasota Opera, Di Capo Opera Theater in New York City and Central City Opera, where she is featured on the their anniversary recording of THE BALLAD OF BABY DOE.
 San Marcos audiences have seen her as The Mother in AMAHL AND THE NIGHT VISITORS with The San Marcos Performing Arts Association and as the soprano guest artist in A SOUSA SPECTACULAR with the Texas State Wind Ensemble.
 A member of NATS and TMEA, she holds both Bachelor and Master of Music degrees from the New England Conservatory of Music in Boston, MA.

-Graham Yates, Coach/Pianist.
+GRAHAM YATES, Collaborative Pianist.
 Graham Yates found his element when he learned that even as a pianist he did not have to play all by himself.
-Having appeared since then almost exclusively with singers, instrumentalists, choirs, chamber groups, pit bands and orchestras all over western Canada and Central-Eastern Texas where he recently relocated.
-Mr. Yates is proud to be a faculty member of the Armstrong Community Music School, teaching over 35 students and where he is also the Development Associate; and the volunteer Marketing Coordinator for the Austin Piano Festival.
-He is staff accompanist for the University of Texas Butler Opera Center Young Artist Program and Spotlight on Opera at Texas State University.
-This year, he launched his own living room concert series, A Room With a Few.
-In June, he adjudicated piano competitions for the British Columbia provincial music festival.
-Mr. Yates completed a master's in piano performance at Brandon University, Manitoba, Canada with a focus on collaborative playing under Dr. Alexander Tselyakov, whose technical and emotional sensitivity has been compared with Horowitz's.
-Prior to that, he studied at Trinity Western University in Langley, British Columbia, Canada with Dr. Sandra Joy Friesen, who continues to inspire him to love all the strange and unusual kinds of music. www.grahamyatespianist.com
+Since then he has appeared almost exclusively with singers, instrumentalists, choirs, chamber groups, pit bands and orchestras all over western Canada and central Texas where relocated in 2014.
+Mr. Yates was a proud faculty and staff member of the Armstrong Community Music School in Austin and now owns Cypress Piano Studio where he teaches over 30 students.
+His living room concert series, A Room With a Few, is entering its third season, attracting full houses to nearly all performances.
+Mr. Yates was president of the British Columbia Association of Community Music Schools and is a member of the Canadian Music Festival Adjudicators Association.
+He has adjudicated and offered master classes in Canada, Texas and Baltimore, MD.
+In June 2017, he directed a local high school piano ensemble performance at the Texas Music Teachers Association conference in Dallas.
+Mr. Yates completed a masters in piano performance at Brandon University, Manitoba, Canada with a focus on collaborative playing under Dr. Alexander Tselyakov, whose technical and emotional sensitivity has been compared with Horowitz's.
+Prior to that, he studied at Trinity Western University in Langley, British Columbia, Canada with Dr. Sandra Joy Friesen, who continues to inspire him to love all the strange and unusual kinds of music.